oracle-livelabs/developer/springboot-adb-react/teardown/teardown.md

     ```
 ## Task 2: Delete the Directory

-1. Once the destroy script completes, delete the directory in your cloud shell where you have installed the workshop
+1. Once the destroy script completes, delete the directory in your cloud shell where you have installed the workshop (typically *reacttodo*)

     ```
     <copy>